×

 Here, you purchase a license to use the warehouse management software.
 This software is "owned" by you (although the rights are often limited).

-The consequence?
-You are 100% in charge .
+The result?
+You are 100% in control.

-But you are also 100% responsible .
+But you are also 100% responsible.

 The control is total, but so is the load.